Chicago Tribune Silver Football

 The Chicago Tribune Silver Football is awarded by the Chicago Tribune to the college football player determined to be the best player from the Big Ten Conference.
 The award has been presented annually since 1924, when Red Grange of Illinois was the award's first recipient.
+In 2022, the Chicago Tribune announced a new partnership with the Union League Club of Chicago, where it is currently housed.

 A vote of Big Ten head football coaches determines the winner of the Silver Football.
 Each coach submits a two-player ballot with a first and second choice, and coaches cannot vote for players on their own team.
 The first-place vote receives two points and the second-place vote receives one point.

 Coaches and media of the Big Ten also make annual selections for additional individual honors.

 Recipients

 The Silver Football award has been presented annually since 1924.